American Airlines rides travel boom to $1.3 billion profit in the second quarter as fuel prices drop

 That was partly offset, however, by labor costs that are rising and will soon increase much more rapidly.

-Analysts were disappointed in American's forecast that third-quarter revenue per seat will decline as the airline adds more flights, which could renew concern about consumer demand.
+Analysts were disappointed in American's forecast that third-quarter revenue per seat will decline about 6% as the airline adds more flights, which could renew concern about the durability of strong consumer demand.

 American recently agreed with union negotiators on a new labor contract that would raise pilot pay by more than 41% over four years.
-The two sides are now renegotiating after pilots at United got a better deal.
+A ratification vote among pilots is scheduled to start Monday, but both sides are now renegotiating after pilots at United got a better deal.

 CEO Robert Isom said American will match the United contract terms.